Considering Best Practices for Chaos Engineering in Google Cloud - Practical Application of Fault Injection

 • chaostoolkit-google-cloud-platform

-Below is a sample for testing LB error rate deterioration failures.
-This experiment rewrites the Route rules definition of the LB URL Map resource.
-You can define the setting value in the configuration or obtain it from an environment variable.
-As explained in detail below, it is also possible to obtain the value dynamically and use it as the setting value.
+The following is a sample for testing load balancer (LB) error rate deterioration failures.
+This experiment rewrites the Route rules definition of the LB's URL Map resource.
+You can define the settings in Configuration or retrieve them from environment variables.
+As will be explained in more detail below, it is also possible to dynamically retrieve values and use them as settings.

 • configuration